Qt Android Activity View Module

 className must have the resizeableActivity attribute set to

 true in order to be launched correctly as an embedded activity.
 Also, if the activity is not owned by the owner of this app, it must allow embedding.
 This rule also applies to activities launched from within embedded activities.
 Otherwise, new activities may not behave correctly, e.g. be launched in fullscreen.

 In case of Android 11 platform only one ActivityView can get touch events at a time.
 When working with multiple ActivityViews, the user will have to make an 'initial tap' on the activity to give it focus for receiving touch events.

 When an activity is running in ActivityView, an attempt to run the same activity with Context.startActivity() may not show the activity on the screen.
 To overcome this problem, use the two parameter version of this function, so you can specify the displayId for the activity to show up.

-Due to the limitations in the underlying Android 12 API, only one app can successfully use ActivityViews for embedding other apps.
-If another app with ActivityView is launched, the previously launched app's activity embedding may not work as expected anymore.
+Due to the limitations in the these underlying Android API versions, only one app can successfully use ActivityViews for embedding other apps.
+If another app with an ActivityView is launched, the previously launched app's activity embedding may not work as expected anymore.

-Note: Because of this ActivityView should not be considered a general-purpose API.
+Note: Because of these issues ActivityView should not be considered a general-purpose API.
 Apps to be embedded should be written with this criteria taken in mind.
 In the case of external apps, they should be thoroughly tested, especially in terms of starting new activities.